ubc-library-rc/damage/docs/index.md

 * _damage_ and _fcheck_ can help with creating descriptive documentation which is required for your research data deposit
 * _damage_ output ensures the integrity of your data set when used by others

-## Obtaining the software/installation
+## Detailed software/installation instructions

+### GUI application

+Use the download button above to download the GUI application.
+On Windows and Linux, you need only  unzip it and run it from wherever you like.
+On a Mac, double-click the .dmg file and drag the icon to the Applications folder.

-### Binary files
+### Console binary files

-Console binaries of the damage utility are available for Windows and Mac (Intel) at fcheck's release page <https://github.com/ubc-library-rc/fcheck/releases>.
+Console binaries of the damage utility are available for Windows and Mac and Linux for Intel processors at fcheck's release page <https://github.com/ubc-library-rc/fcheck/releases>.
 If you don't already have Python 3 installed (and potentially other python libraries) or you just don't want to use Python this is the easiest way to proceed.

 These files don't need installation and can be run directly from the command line.
 For ease of use, you might consider adding the files to your PATH.
+Note that the console binary and the GUI application are called **damage** and **Damage**, respectively.
+This makes a difference on a case-sensitive file system.

+**Important note**
+If you are using _both_ the console binary and the windowed GUI application, you should be careful if both are in your system's `PATH`, as this could potentially cause you unforeseen difficulties.

 #### Windows users